 There are 5 standard Latin American dances - the Samba, the Rumba, the Cha Cha Cha, the Paso Doble and the Jive.
-There are many forms of Jive - I teach an easy version of Rock'n'Roll (no throwing the girl over your shoulder!) which can be danced to fast music, and which the Americans call Single Step Swing.
-There are a huge number of other Latin rhythms and styles, but the most popular in the UK is Salsa and I sometimes throw in a little Merengue for good measure.
+I teach Bossa Nova (a spot dance derived from Samba) in the earlier classes - it's very versatile and can be danced to lots of contemporary music.
+I also teach an easy version of Jive, aka Rock'n'Roll (in the UK) or Swing Jive or Traditional Jive - it's danced to fast music and in America it's known as East Coast Single Step Swing.
+There are a huge number of other Latin rhythms and styles, so occasionally I'll also throw in a little Salsa, Merengue and Bachata for good measure.

 Latin American in this context doesn't just refer to the continent, it means the dances from the Latin countries and America itself.
 These dances are full of wonderful complex syncopated rhythms.
-Two of them are progressive - the Samba and the Paso Doble - that means they travel around the room anti-clockwise following the line of dance - it's a bit like going around a race track.
-And the others are called spot dances, that means they don't travel round the room like Samba and Paso Doble do.
+Two of them are progressive - the Samba and the Paso Doble - that means they travel around the room anti-clockwise following the line of dance.
+The others are called spot dances, that means they don't travel round the room like Samba and Paso Doble do.

 The Samba is a real party dance with lots of bounce and lots of fun.
 It's danced with flexed knees and lots of fluid hip action.
 Think of Rio Carnival and you're part way there!